cca/libraries_course_lists/readme.md

 # Course Lists

-Scripts to process course information exported from Informer reports into CSVs and text files, which are then uploaded into VAULT as EQUELLA taxonomies.
+Scripts to process course information into sets of departmental CSVs, which are then uploaded into VAULT as openEQUELLA taxonomies.

 ## Requirements